 You can use the Test connection option to validate the connection settings also when the Secrets Management service is activated.

-The following properties can be addressed to the Secrets Management provider for the DB Interface types: host, port, database, user, password.
-For all other interfaces, all connection details properties can be set to use the Secrets Management provider.
+The following properties - host, port, database, username and password - can be set to the Secrets Management service for the DB type Interfaces.
+For all other interfaces, all connection detail properties can be set in order to use the Secrets Management service.

-To set and mark an interface's property to use a secret manager:
+Setting and marking an interface property to use a Secrets Management service:

-, where mysql-password is the key as exists in the secret management service.
+, where mysql-password is the key that exists in the Secrets Management service.

 Notes:

-- When turned on, a default value appears, as a proposed key name, which built from the name of the Interface and the property name.
-For example: the proposed key name for Host property in ASSETS_DB interface will be
+- When turned on, a default value appears, as a proposed key name that is composed of the interface name and the property name.
+For example, the proposed key name for Host property in the ASSETS_DB interface would be

 ASSET_DB.Host

 .
-This is a suggested name, but you shall strictly align with the same name as exists in the secret management service.- When turned on, also a property which is considered as password, it will be shown as is and characters will not be masked.
+This is only a suggested name, and you should strictly align with the same name that exists in the Secrets Management service.- When turned on, a property that is considered a password will not be masked, namely, it will remain visible in its original clear form.

-Following are additional notes and considerations regarding specific Secrets Management providers:
+Following are additional notes and considerations regarding specific Secrets Management service providers:

 HashiCorp Vault:

-The KV (key value) secrets engine in HashiCorp Vault is designed as a hierarchical key-value store.
+KV (key-value) secrets engine in HashiCorp Vault is designed as a hierarchical key-value store.

 Each path is like a folder (for example:k2view/mysql